 - Create and facilitate education-based opportunities and events, research refugee educational needs, advocate for and develop programs that grow refugee education, facilitate childcare programming and early childhood education

-- Develop competency in small business management, including operational tasks, strategy, resource allocation, and business practices under the direction of the City Boutique Manager
+- Develop competency in small business management, including operational tasks, strategy, resource allocation, data input, and business practices

 - Maintain and improve network security, troubleshoot technical issues, and build COR’s capacity by implementing informational technology solutions and advancements